SenteonLLC/senteonllc.github.io/version/latest/Settings.md

 Currently the only available setting in the Master Account Console is the ability for a logged in user to change their password.
 This functionality is available to all users except for the Master Account/Owner user.

-# Command Center Settings - Managed Account Console
+# Command Center - Managed Account Settings

-Managed Account Settings affect Senteon functionality, but only affect resources within that specific Managed Account
+Managed Account Settings affect Senteon functionality, but only affect resources within that specific Managed Account.

+Location: `Managed Account Console > Settings`

 ## General Settings